How Products Were Selected:

 To be "Approved" by ConsumerLab.com, a product had to meet the following requirements:

-- For products with a serving size of over 5 g: Contain 100% of the claimed amount of collagen (within 1 gram/serving or +/- 15% of claim, whichever is greater).
-For products with a serving size of 5 g or less: Contain 100% of the claimed amount of collagen (within 1 gram/serving or +/- 25% of claim, whichever is greater).
+1. For products with a serving size of over 5 g: Contain the claimed amount of collagen within 1 gram/serving or +/- 15% of claim, whichever is greater.
+For products with a serving size of 1 g to 5 g: Contain at least 85% of the claimed amount of collagen and not to exceed the claimed amount by 1 gram/serving or 25% of claim, whichever is greater.
+For products with a serving size of under 1 g: Contain 80% - 150% of the claimed amount of collagen.

-- Products with single serving weights of less than 5 grams which are not marketed for use by children, may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.4 mcg if containing 250-999 mg/day of any combination of elemental calcium, magnesium and potassium or 0.8 mcg if containing more than 1,000 mg/day of any combination of these minerals.
+• Products with single serving weights of less than 5 grams which are not marketed for use by children, may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving (based on the state of California's Prop 65 limit for lead in dietary supplements, above which a warning is required regarding reproductive harm, birth defects, or cancer risks) with an additional allowance of 0.4 mcg if containing 250-999 mg/day of any combination of elemental calcium, magnesium and potassium or 0.8 mcg if containing more than 1,000 mg/day of any combination of these minerals.
 An additional allowance of 0.5 mcg is provided if containing 250-999 mg/day of whole herb (not extract) or 1.0 mcg if containing 1000 mg/day or more of whole herb (not extract).
 However, total lead allowance will not exceed 2 mcg.

-- If marketed for use by children, may not exceed 3.0 micrograms of cadmium per recommended daily serving (based on Canada's limit for a child weighing 75 lbs).
-If not marketed for use by children, may not exceed 4.1 micrograms of cadmium per recommended daily serving (based on the State of California's Prop 65 limit).
+• If marketed for use by children, may not exceed 3.0 micrograms of cadmium per recommended daily serving (based on Canada's limit for a child weighing 75 lbs.).
+If not marketed for use by children, may not exceed 4.1 micrograms of cadmium per recommended daily serving (above which California's Prop 65 law requires a "reproductive harm" warning due to developmental toxicity and male reproductive harm).

-- Contain less than 10 micrograms of total arsenic and no more than 5 micrograms of inorganic per daily serving (EPA limit and state of New Jersey limits- based on 1 liter of water).
+• Contain less than 10 micrograms of total arsenic per daily serving (EPA limit and state of New Jersey limits- based on 1 liter of water Products found to exceed this amount are tested for inorganic arsenic and must contain no more than 2.1 micrograms of inorganic arsenic per daily serving (Canada's limit in natural health products).

 * Passing scores allow for specific margins of technical error associated with each analysis.
 ConsumerLab.com reserves the right to disqualify a product at any time from passing if it considers such product to display unacceptable variation in quality, present a safety risk or to provide misleading or inaccurate information in its labeling.